Shift4 (FOUR)

 Shift4’s full-year EPS flipped from negative to positive over the last five years.
 This is a good sign and shows it’s at an inflection point.

-In Q3, Shift4 reported adjusted EPS of $1.47, up from $1.04 in the same quarter last year.
+In Q4, Shift4 reported adjusted EPS of $1.60, up from $1.35 in the same quarter last year.
 This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects Shift4’s full-year EPS of $4.99 to grow 22.8%.
+Over the next 12 months, Wall Street expects Shift4’s full-year EPS of $5.24 to grow 21.6%.

-Shift4 is one of the best financials companies out there.
+There are numerous reasons why we think Shift4 is one of the best financials companies out there.
 First of all, the company’s revenue growth was exceptional over the last five years.
-On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, and its transaction volume growth was exceptional over the last five years.
+On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, and its expanding pre-tax profit margin shows the business has become more efficient.

-Shift4’s P/E ratio based on the next 12 months is 11.5x.
-Scanning the financials landscape today, Shift4’s fundamentals clearly illustrate that it’s an elite business, and we like it at this price.
+Shift4’s P/E ratio based on the next 12 months is 9x.
+Looking at the financials space today, Shift4’s qualities as one of the best businesses really stand out, and we’re pounding the table at this bargain price.